Geosynchronous/P6-Mobile-Portfolio/README.md

 **Sunday May 1, 2016**

+7:00 AM

 - **JANK Quiz Timeline**
 - Seperate traces for Web Worker shown on Timeline in sync with main trace
 - Closer Inspection of **"onmessage"** timeline item shows: **Warning - Not optimized: TryCatchStatement**, *(not worried about error at this point)*
 - Pretty Cool to see Web Worker actually verified by Dev Tools

+7:26 AM

+- **Observed Big Bug**
+- Creating a new object inside the image manipulation loop everytime creates a lot of overhead and slows things down
+- Observed Memory Timeline too see js Garbage Collect frequently
+- Did not implement improved changes in my code... moving on...

 ### Udacity Reviews